ChainSafe/blst-ts/doc/values_and_references.md

 ## The Reference System

- The other inheritted tree in there is for the Reference system
+ The second inherited tree for the Reference system

 ```c++
 /// Holds a counted reference to a value; initially a weak reference unless